The Boondocks (TV series): Development and production

+In 2014, it was announced that McGruder would not be involved with the show's fourth season, with Adult Swim stating that the reason was that "a mutually agreeable production schedule could not be determined."
+The fourth season premiered on April 21, 2014 and concluded on June 23, 2014.

 Episodes

-Both the comic strip and the cartoon were influenced by McGruder's love of anime and manga.
+Both the comic strip and the animated series were influenced by McGruder's love of anime and manga.
 He cites Cowboy Bebop and Samurai Champloo as sources of inspiration for the series' fight scenes.
-The opening sequence of Season 1 contains similarities to that of Samurai Champloo.
+The opening sequence of season 1 contains similarities to that of Samurai Champloo.
 Some of the humor is based on the characters' anime-style movements.
 In 2006, McGruder explained in an interview, "We now have a Japanese anime studio named Madhouse to help us out", but at some point, the deal with Madhouse fell through.
-Instead, the Emmy Award-winning South Korean studio Moi Animation, handled the animation for season two onwards.
+Instead, the Emmy Award-winning South Korean studio Moi Animation handled the animation for season 2 onwards.
 As a result, the following seasons of the series have more detailed animation, as well as minor updates for most of the character designs.

-The episode "Pause" presents a thinly veiled parody of Tyler Perry, presented as using his religion to hide his cross-dressing.
+The episode "Pause" features a thinly veiled parody of Tyler Perry, presented as using his religion to hide his cross-dressing.
 The episode reportedly angered Perry, with the network responding to his complaints by saying that they should have warned him before the episode aired.

-While the series was originally going to end with the third season, on March 21, 2014, it was revealed via press release from Adult Swim that The Boondocks would return for a fourth and final season.
-It was later revealed that the fourth season would be produced without the involvement of the series creator Aaron McGruder.
+While the series was originally going to end with the third season, on March 21, 2014, it was revealed via a press release from Adult Swim that The Boondocks would return for a fourth and final season.
+It was later revealed that the fourth season would be produced without the involvement of McGruder.
 The reason cited for the split between the creator and the company was a disagreement over the production schedule.
 The fourth and final season was co-produced and animated by South Korean studio Studio Mir.

 Social critique

 Political criticism

-The Boondocks gives commentary on American politics from a black perspective.
-The series accomplishes this by using satire and controversial statements, such as one of the opening lines in the series, "Jesus was Black, Ronald Reagan was the devil, and the government is lying about 9/11."
+The Boondocks gives commentary on American politics from a Black left-wing perspective.
+The series accomplishes this by using satire and controversial statements, such as the opening lines of the series, "Jesus was Black, Ronald Reagan was the devil, and the government is lying about 9/11."
 The show has also given input on subjects like the American government's response to Hurricane Katrina, the Iraq War, and other controversial political events that took place throughout the 2000s.
 When asked about the show and the approaches taken that make it so controversial, series creator Aaron McGruder said, "I just hope to expand the dialogue and hope the show will challenge people to think about things they wouldn't normally think about, or think about it in a very different way."